 Psalm 93 – The LORD Reigns

-There is no title to this Psalm supplied by the Hebrew text.
+There is no title to this psalm in the Hebrew text.
 It is a short, bold declaration of God’s might, power, and holiness.
 G. Campbell Morgan said of Psalm 93, “Interpretation is almost an impertinence.
 Let it be done reverently.”

 A. The majesty of God.